clewisdavis/The-Joy-of-React/course-notes.md

 ### Comments in JSX

-- To add a comment in JSX, we use experssoin slot:
+- To add a comment in JSX, we use expression slot:

 ```JAVASCRIPT
 const element = (